moby/moby/docs/reference/commandline/dockerd.md

 }
 ```

-The `default-runtime` option is by default unset, in which case dockerd will auto-detect the runtime.
-This detection is currently based on if the `containerd` flag is set.
+The `default-runtime` option is by default unset, in which case dockerd automatically detects the runtime.
+This detection is based on if the `containerd` flag is set.

 Accepted values: